 On a live show the scale of A Capitol Fourth, hundreds of dedicated professionals and volunteers contribute to create an exciting and memorable event, as entertaining for audience members at the U.S. Capitol as it is for those at home.

-Jerry Colbert is the executive producer and founder of two of television’s longest-running and multi-award winning live programs that commemorate America’s most important holidays.
-A Capitol Fourth, our country’s biggest birthday party, celebrated its 30th anniversary and was the highest-rated program in primetime on PBS for the 2012-2013 season.
-The National Memorial Day Concert has become the nation’s premier tribute to our men and women in uniform in its 25 years on air, and in the 2012-2013 season was the No. 3 top-rated program in prime time on PBS.
-Colbert also served as executive producer of the National Salute to Veterans that aired on PBS Nov.
-11, 2012.
-In addition to his annual work on these events, Colbert has produced many films such as Mr. Justice Brennan; Sister Adrian, the Mother Teresa of Scranton; The Regulators: Our Invisible Government; and H.R.
+Jerry Colbert is the executive producer and founder of two of television’s longest-running and multi-award-winning live programs that commemorate America’s most important holidays.
+A Capitol Fourth, our country’s biggest birthday party, celebrated its 34th annual broadcast in 2014, after taking the number one spot as the highest-rated performance program on PBS for the 2012-2013 season.
+The National Memorial Day Concert, which marks its 26th anniversary this year, has become the nation’s premier tribute to our men and women in uniform and was the number three top-rated performance program on PBS for the 2012-2013 season.
+Colbert also served as executive producer of the National Salute to Veterans,which aired on PBS November 11, 2012.
+In addition to his annual work on these events, Colbert has produced many films, such as Mr. Justice Brennan; Sister Adrian, the Mother Teresa of Scranton; The Regulators: Our Invisible Government and H.R.
 6161: An Act of Congress.
 Colbert previously served as deputy director of the Center for Understanding Media in New York.

-A principal in Capital Concerts for nearly 20 years, Executive Vice President Michael Colbert directs the organization year-round in addition to serving as producer for the National Memorial Day Concert and A Capitol Fourth.
-He also served as executive eroducer of the National Salute to Veterans that aired on PBS Nov.
-11, 2012.
-Colbert is the primary liaison with the over 20 government and non-governmental Washington agencies and organizations that contribute to the shows, and directs the hundreds of television professionals who participate annually.
-With more than 25 years of experience, Colbert's credits include major national television specials on CBS, Fox, PBS and Comedy Central in locations ranging from Washington, D.C. and New York to Los Angeles and Nashville.
+A principal in Capital Concerts for over fifteen years, Executive Vice-President Michael Colbert directs the organization year round in addition to serving as producer for the National Memorial Day Concert and A Capitol Fourth.
+He also served as executive producer of the National Salute to Veterans,which aired on PBS November 11, 2012.
+Colbert is the primary liaison with the more than 20 government and nongovernmental Washington agencies and organizations that contribute to the shows, and directs the hundreds of television professionals who participate annually.
+With more than 20 years of experience, Colbert has credits that include major national television specials on CBS, Fox, PBS and Comedy Central in locations ranging from Washington, DC, New York and Los Angeles to Nashville.
 He has also produced a wide range of major corporate events.

-Producer Walter C. Miller is recognized as America’s leading live director and producer, with credits including television’s top award shows, such as the Grammy Awards, Country Music Awards, People’s Choice Awards, Tony Awards, American Comedy Awards, Emmy Awards, Daytime Emmy Awards and Golden Globe Awards.
+Producer Walter C. Miller is recognized as America’s leading live director and producer, with credits including television’s top awards shows, such as the Grammy Awards, Country Music Awards, The People’s Choice Awards, Tony Awards, American Comedy Awards, The Emmy Awards, Daytime Emmy Awards and Golden Globe Awards.
 In 1999, he won an Emmy for producing the Tony Awards.
-For Liberty Weekend: Americana Music Concert, Miller received the Directors Guild of America Award for outstanding director.
-He has won additional Emmys for S’Wonderful, S’Marvelous, S’Gershwin, a special with Jack Lemmon and Fred Astaire, and Annie, The Women In A Life Of A Man.
-His live musical concert credits include Concert of the Americas, with Frank Sinatra, in addition to A Capitol Fourth and the National Memorial Day Concert.
+For Liberty Weekend: Americana Music Concert, Miller received the Directors Guild of America Award for Outstanding Director.
+He has won additional Emmys for S’Wonderful, S’Marvelous, S’Gershwin, a special with Jack Lemmon and Fred Astaire, and Annie, The Women in a Life of a Man.
+His live musical concert credits include Concert of the Americas with Frank Sinatra, in addition to A Capitol Fourth and the National Memorial Day Concert.

 Barr Weissman has produced and edited the documentary segments for the National Memorial Day Concert since 1998.
-Weissman edited, and helped produce, several independent documentaries including Mr. Justice Brennan and the Academy Award-winning film The Stonecarvers.
-He has directed and edited biographical films for the Kennedy Center Honors, including films on The Who, Mel Brooks and Bruce Springsteen.
-In addition, he has produced and edited documentaries for Discovery Channel, National Geographic, NBC, and PBS, among others.
+Mr. Weissman edited and helped produce several independent documentaries, including the Academy Award-winning film The Stonecarvers and Mr. Justice Brennan.
+He has directed and edited biographical films for the Kennedy Center Honors for CBS (including films on The Who, Mel Brooks, Bruce Springsteen and Tom Hanks).
+In addition, he has produced and edited documentaries for the Discovery Channel, National Geographic, NBC, PBS, and others.
 His work has been recognized by the Emmys, received awards at film festivals worldwide, and been screened at the Museum of Modern Art in New York.
-Weissman’s most recent film, The Secret to a Happy Ending, has screened at film festivals and theaters worldwide and received 4 stars from Rolling Stone.
-A native Washingtonian, Weissman produced and independently distributed two critically acclaimed documentaries about the city, Home: The Langston Terrace Dwellings and A View From The Street: The Art Of Lily Spandorf.
+Weissman’s most recent film, The Secret to a Happy Ending, has screened at film festivals and theaters worldwide and received four stars from Rolling Stone.
+A native Washingtonian, Mr. Weissman produced and independently distributed two critically acclaimed documentaries about the city: Home: The Langston Terrace Dwellings and A View from the Street: The Art of Lily Spandorf.